tomaszsz-it/garage-pro/README.md

 - **Online Booking**: Customer booking form with inline validation for logged-in users
 - **Reservation Management**: Full CRUD operations for customers and staff
 - **Admin Panel**: Monthly scheduling of mechanics and workstation availability (unlocked on the 10th of each month)
-- **AI Maintenance Recommendations**: Suggestions based on repair history displayed after booking
+- **AI-powered Maintenance Recommendations**: Suggestions based on repair history displayed after booking
 - **KPI Dashboard**: Monthly cancellation reports for staff
 - **Authentication & Authorization**: Role-based access (customers see only their bookings, staff sees all)